Noa Kirel: Israel's Got Talent, Kfula, and Freestyle Festigal (2018–2019)

 On February 28, 2018, she first appeared on Israel's Got Talent, where Kirel has served as one of its main four judges for its 1st season – making 16-year-old Kirel the youngest person to judge an entire season of a primetime television show.
 She also has judged the whole 2nd season of it, which took place from 28 November 2018, to 16 April 2019.

 In January 2018, she starred in the television series Kfula playing herself and Kitty Popper (Libby Omer), a blogger who writes anything that happens to her famous self.
-The series aired on the KidZ channel on yes and HOT.
+The series aired on the KidZ channel on Yes and HOT.
 In the same month, she released the song Ba Li Otcha.
 On March 25, 2018, she released the single MeGibor LeOyev.
 On May 1 of that year, she appeared in the series Shilton HaTzlalim as Bosmat.

-On August 9, a theater production Kfula show starring Kirel and the stars of the Kfula series opened at the Menora Mivtachim Arena (Yad Eliyahu Arena) in Tel Aviv-Yafo, Israel.
+On August 9, a theater production Kfula show starring Kirel and the stars of the Kfula series opened at the Menora Mivtachim Arena (Yad Eliyahu Arena) in Tel Aviv.
 On August 20, the theme song for the #Freestyle Festigal production was released.
 In early September 2018, a full-length movie was released to promote the show.
 The show ran from November 13, 2018, to January 8, 2019.
 On September 5, 2018, Kirel featured in the song Cinderella of The Ultras.
 On September 20, she collaborated with the Shlishiat Ma Kashur trio along with Itai Levy on a new cover version of Arik Sinai's Siba Tova song, Hine Ze Ba, for a HOT campaign.
 In October, Kirel was selected for the second time to represent her native Israel at the MTV Europe Music Awards (MTV EMA), but was unable to attend the ceremony in Spain due to a tight schedule.

 That month, Kirel was hired as a presenter for a new cosmetic company, Keff.
 On November 2, she released the song Zikaron Yashan in collaboration with Israeli singer Jonathan Mergui, as part of the Festigal.
 On November 11, the cast of the 2018 Festigal, including Kirel, released the original song Tinshom with a video clip.
 On November 23, she participated in a memorial tribute to Amir Fryszer Guttman.
 In December 2018, Kirel led a campaign with the KidZ Channel and the Israeli National Road Safety Authority promoting wearing a helmet while cycling.
 On April 17, 2019, she released the song Ima Sheli in memory of the Holocaust as a reminder to the world to "never forget and never again".
 Shortly after, on April 28, she released the song Chatsuf.
-In May 2020 she participated in a yes commercial.
+In May 2020 she participated in a Yes commercial.
 In November 2020, Kirel joined 39 other Israeli artists for charity single Katan Aleinu, in support of hospital crews and patients to overcome the COVID-19 pandemic.